Phoberodon

-Phoberodon is a genus of archaic odontocete cetacean from the Early Miocene (Burdigalian) of Patagonia, Argentina.
+Phoberodon is an extinct genus of archaic odontocete cetacean from the Early Miocene (Burdigalian) of Patagonia, Argentina.

 Taxonomy and description

-Phoberodon was described in 1926 from a partially complete skeleton lacking the earbones, which was found in the Colhuehuapian Gaiman Formation of Chubut Province, Argentina.
+Phoberodon was described in 1926 from a partially complete skeleton with a skull (holotype MLP 5-4) lacking the earbones, which was found in the Colhuehuapian Gaiman Formation of Chubut Province, Argentina.
 Subsequent authors either followed Cabrera (1926) in classifying Phoberodon as a squalodontid, or considered it a relative of Waipatia although the genus was included in any cladistic analysis of archaic odontocetes.
 However, known specimens lack a periotic, which incorporates most defining synapomorphies of Squalodontidae, and Viglino et al. (2018) recovered Phoberodon as distantly related to Squalodon.

+Palaeobiology

+Palaeoecology

+The morphology of its skull and its enamel ultrastructure both suggest that P. arctirostris was a raptorial feeder.